zkpservices/zkpservices/circuits/README.md

 `const hash = poseidon.F.toString(poseidon([10]));` where `10` is a random integer input that can be expressed with 253 bits or fewer and can be `[a,b,c,d]`, etc. to hash multiple values

 to be safe, each of a, b, c, etc. can be a 30-byte string that is cast to a uint256 input to the function - pass large integers like 10**20 inside quotes

+#### Solidity verifier:

+`npx snarkjs zkey export solidityverifier *.zkey verifier.sol` in the circuit's folder

+to prove with solidity, the proof and publicSignals need to be supplied to the smart contract